-My physical inspection of the roof void area above the extension was restricted due to the limited size of the space.
-No other parts of the roof timbers were visible.
+The property was unoccupied and unfurnished.
+My physical inspection of the roof void area was restricted due to insulation material, the location of the cold water tank, the position of the hatch and the limited size of the space.
+The areas around the hatch were viewed only.